-Earlier this summer Dr. Pott and her wife, Jennifer, were married at the Botanical Gardens.
-They have four fur babies: two cats, Cricket and Buster, and two dogs, Quinn and Parker.
-While she was in Auburn, Dr. Pott took up roller derby and is looking forward to getting back on the skating rink here in Huntsville.
-She enjoys going caving and kayaking as well, although Jennifer and the animals tend to sit those ones out.
-Have no fear – they all five enjoy the fact that Dr. Pott is the household Grill Master.
+Dr. Pott and her wife Jennifer have four fur babies: two cats, Cricket and Buster, and two dogs, Quinn and Parker.
+Outside of work, she enjoys roller skating, hiking, and lounging outside by a fire or in the pool.
+She also enjoys going caving and kayaking, while Jennifer and the animals tend to sit those ones out.
+But have no fear – they all five enjoy the fact that Dr. Pott is the household Grill Master.

 Dr. Kelly Hall's interest in veterinary medicine began at a young age.
 Her family has had dogs her whole life and remembers playing "doctor" to them with a veterinary play set.
 After shadowing and working at a local clinic during high school and undergrad she knew the veterinary profession was the path for her.

 Kelly lives with her two shelties, Toby and Aero.
 She has trained and competed with her shelties in agility competitions for over 15 years.
-Other hobbies include reading, baking, boating and sharing a love of all things Disney with her family.
+Dr. Kelly Hall also enjoys cooking/baking as a way to relax and destress.
+Her treats can often be found in the WAH team lounge.
+Other hobbies include reading, traveling, and spending time with her family.

 “My favorite thing with any experience as a veterinarian is the relationships formed with clients throughout their pet’s life.”